tsubik/tsubik/blog/_posts/2014-09-17-ionic-geofence-example-application.md

 ##Geofencing

 Geofencing is a simple idea of creating and monitoring virtual perimeter for a real world geographic area.
-Geofence could be any shaped area, rectangular, circural, polygon everything depends on implementation.
-Geofencing could be used to set an alarm if someone enter/exit monitored region or dwell for certain time within.
-It could be used to notify user about promotions, cool places around or simply to remind to do groceries when you are near the store.
+Geofence could be any shaped area: rectangular, circural, polygon, everything depends on implementation.
+Geofencing could be used to set an alarm if someone enter/exit monitored region or dwell within for certain time.
+It could be useful to notify user about promotions, cool places around or simply to remind to do groceries when the store is nearby.

 ##Geofencing on mobile devices

 Currently as I know, geofences are implemented on mainstream smartphone platforms on the market - Android (via [Google Play Location Services](https://developer.android.com/google/play-services/location.html)), IOS (via [Core Location Framework](https://developer.apple.com/library/ios/documentation/CoreLocation/Reference/CoreLocation_Framework/_index.html)) and Windows Phone 8.1.

-I decided to build my app hybrid and geofences are implemented on the platform native layer that why there is a need to use special cordova plugin which will be bridge between my js app code and native libraries.
+I decided to build my application in hybrid way but geofences are implemented on the platform native layer that why there is a need to use special [cordova](http://cordova.apache.org/) plugin which will be bridge between my javascript application code and native libraries.

 ##Cordova geofence plugin

-I was looking for a plugin to manage geofences but could not find anything that is why I came up with my own [cordova geofence plugin](https://github.com/tsubik/cordova-plugin-geofence) which have some nice features:
+I was looking for a plugin to manage geofences but could not find anything interesting that is why I came up with my own [cordova geofence plugin](https://github.com/tsubik/cordova-plugin-geofence) which have some nice features:

 * set, remove geofence (of course :))
 * geofences persist after device reboot - no need to start an app, geofences are monitored instantly after device rebooting